dhyeygamdha/PD/README.md

-# PD Recon Orchestrator
+# PD

-A **cross-platform Python** script to automate installation and execution of ProjectDiscovery reconnaissance tools:
+A **cross-platform Python** orchestrator to automate installation and execution of ProjectDiscovery reconnaissance tools:

 - **Bootstraps Go** (if missing) on Linux or Windows
 - **Installs** Subfinder, HTTPX, URLFinder, Nuclei + Nuclei-Templates